 - 12 whole pickled okra or you can use prepared pickled okra

 - 1 large egg

 - 1 teaspoon hot sauce

-- In the same skillet you cooked the fish, heat oil to 350 degrees.
+- In the same skillet or large Dutch oven in which you cooked the fish, heat oil to 350 degrees.

 - In a shallow dish or plate, combine cornmeal, flour, Cajun seasoning, salt, pepper, and red pepper.

 - In a small shallow bowl, whisk eggs and 1 teaspoon of hot sauce.